jellyfish-toolkit/pipe-framework/README.md

 }
 ```

-and then apply this to the step as in example below.
+and then apply this to the step as in the example below:

 ```python
 @configure(DB_STEP_CONFIG)